Ocean Eyes (song): Commercial performance

 "Ocean Eyes" first peaked at number 11 on the Bubbling Under Hot 100 chart on November 11, 2018.
-Following the release of Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
+Following the release of debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019), "Ocean Eyes" rose to number 84 on the US Billboard Hot 100 chart.
 At the same time, Eilish broke the record for the most simultaneous Hot 100 entries for a female artist.
-It has received a triple-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of three million units based on sales and streams.
-In the United Kingdom, the single peaked at number 72 on the UK Singles Chart, and has received a platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 600,000 units.
-It was also successful in Australia, peaking at number 58 on the ARIA Charts and being awarded a 7× platinum certification by the Australian Recording Industry Association (ARIA) in 2021.
+It has received an eight-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of eight million units based on sales and streams.
+In the United Kingdom, the single peaked at number 72 on the UK Singles Chart, and has received a triple platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,800,000 units.
+It was also successful in Australia, peaking at number 58 on the ARIA Charts and being awarded a 10× platinum certification by the Australian Recording Industry Association (ARIA) in 2025.

 Performances

 A music video for "Ocean Eyes" directed by Megan Thompson was uploaded to Eilish's official YouTube channel on March 24, 2016.
 The visual sees Eilish singing to the camera while a torrent of lilac smoke surrounds her.
 Chris Deville of Stereogum praised Thompson's directing, saying it "will certainly help" the song for the future.
 A dance performance video was also uploaded to Eilish's official YouTube channel on November 22, 2016.
 Rosenzweig described the dance visual as a "scaled-back, emotional choreography".

 "Ocean Eyes" was performed live during Eilish's North American 1 by 1 tour in 2018.
 Eilish performed it at the Coachella Valley Music and Arts Festival in April 2019, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
 "Ocean Eyes" was included on the set list of Eilish's 2019 When We All Fall Asleep Tour.
 The track was also included on the setlist of her 2020 Where Do We Go?
 World Tour.
 Alicia Keys covered "Ocean Eyes" in December 2019 at Jungle City Studios in New York for Spotify's Singles series.
 Rania Aniftos of Billboard said Keys' cover gave "Ocean Eyes" a "characteristically soulful twist with a piano arrangement".
 In December of the same year, Eilish performed "Ocean Eyes" for The Late Late Show with James Corden, with Keys playing the piano in front of an all-women studio audience.
 The two singers would swap vocals.
 A demo of the song was made available on Logic Pro X in May 2020.
 During a 2022 world tour in support of her second studio album Happier Than Ever (2021), Eilish performed "Ocean Eyes" as part of a mashup of her first singles; "Bored" and "Bellyache" were the other singles in the mashup.
+Eilish performed "Ocean Eyes" on the first night of the opening weekend at Coachella with Lana Del Rey.
+The two singers would perform Del Rey's debut single, "Video Games".